 - Covent Garden might have a number of brilliant bars, but it also has some truly awful ones.
 Research ahead so that you don’t end up wasting your money.

 - Visiting London for the first time?
-Check out my guide to the best areas to stay in London and itinerary for a whirlwind escape to London.
+Check out our guide to the best areas to stay in London and itinerary for a whirlwind escape to London.

 - Drink responsibly.
 But you already know that.